Skip to Content

 janice.short@morgan.edu

-Jan Short, Lecturer in Theatre Arts, is a graduate of Morgan State University (1991).
-She received her Masters of Arts degree in Theatre from Bowling Green State University in Bowling Green, Ohio (1995).
-Ms. Short joined the Morgan State Fine Arts and Speech Communication Departments as a lecturer in the fall of 1995.
+Jan Short, Lecturer in Theatre Arts and the coordinator of the program, is a proud graduate of Morgan State University (1991).
+She received her Master of Arts in Theatre from Bowling Green State University in Bowling Green, Ohio (1995).
+Ms. Short joined the Morgan State Fine Arts and Speech Communication Departments in the fall of 1995.
+Jan is a performer, director, and writer.